Saakaarb/ScienceAssist/README.md

 python3 run_pipeline.py --component inference
 ```
 This is useful if you would like to run a single part of the pipeline several times with different settings,
-to compare performance of different settings of the pipeline configuration.
+to compare performance of different settings of the pipeline configuration in the final model.

 Each sub-part of the pipeline has its own configuration file in the `config/` directory:
 - `data_download_config.yaml`